tkas9mbek/twit_poster/README.md

 # twit_poster
-You can post twit or see your or others users' feed
+Description: A simple Ruby application that enables users to post new tweets in twitter.com or view searched user's feed
+# Design
+Implemented in Ruby using Twitter API